kriches/ineuronindustry/README.md

-## This is the Git tutorials By Kojo
+## This is the amazing Git tutorials By Kojo
 ## We will learn git and Github.
+## these changes are by developer2.